 (e) Rotating components to connect the shaft of the brake dynamometer to the brake disc or brake drum.

 The support fixture of the brake assembly shall allow the brake to freely rotate by 360° with low friction and without exhibiting vibration or oscillations during testing.
 The testing facility shall mount the brake assembly on the dynamometer using a universal style (L0-U) or post-style (L0-P) brake fixture.

 The L0-U allows for directly attaching the brake assembly onto the dynamometer driveshaft without a wheel hub.
 The L0-P allows for the installation of the specific vehicle’s bearing.
-Figures 8.4. and 8.5. illustrate some examples of the fixture style schematics for disc and drum brakes, respectively.Any variant of these fixtures (one side bearing right or left or both sides bearing) may be applied provided they use an L0 style fixture as a reference (i.e. cylindrical and symmetrical base without additional extensions or protrusions different from those needed to mount the calliper assembly).
-For example, Figure 8.4. illustrates three different versions of an L0-U fixture: With two side bearings, one side bearing, and a cantilevered spindle.
-Unique brake mounting systems for braking technologies that the L0-U or the L0-P cannot accommodate may deviate from this requirement.
-In such a case, the testing facility shall submit the proper documentation demonstrating the need for their use.
+Figures 8.4. and 8.5. illustrate some examples of the fixture style schematics for disc and drum brakes, respectively.